WaryWolf/findacrafter/README.md

 Secondary goals:

+* character discovery through examining each char's guild/looking up their guild members (this could be run on another server to avoid the API limit!)

 * add compatibility stuff for other SQL DBs?
 I'm using postgres for personal preference/it was already installed on this VM.